CERC-Genomic-Medicine/vep_pipeline/README.md

    module load singularity
    sbatch --time=2:00:00 --ntasks=1 --mem-per-cpu=16G --wrap="nextflow run Annotate.nf -w ~/scratch/work_directory"
    ```
    Make sure you specify enough time.
-VEP annotation is typically fast, but total `nextflow` execution time will depend how busy the SLURM queue is.
+VEP annotation is typically fast, but total `nextflow` execution time will depend on how busy the SLURM queue is.

 2. Sometimes `nextflow` will crash with error `Failed to submit process to grid scheduler for execution`.
 Most probably the SLURM queue was too busy and thus slow to respond.
 Your results were not lost, just resume `nextflow` execution with the following command and `nextflow` will continue from where it finished:
    ```